acEnfuse/grok-rag-chatbot/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is developed for the Human Resources and Social Development (HRSD) ministry of Saudi Arabia.

+## 🆘 Support

+For technical support or questions:
+- Check the API documentation at `/docs` endpoint
+- Review the test files for usage examples
+- Contact the development team

+## 🔄 Version History

+- **v1.0.0**: Initial HRSD Job Matching System release
+  - Complete CV processing and job matching
+  - AI-powered career advice
+  - HRSD-branded React frontend
+  - FastAPI backend with Milvus integration

+---

+**Powered by Groq AI** 🤖